 Explosion Outside Kabul's Airport Claims U.S. And Civilian Casualties, Officials Say

-An explosion caused several casualties just outside the Kabul airport less than a day after the U.S. Embassy warned U.S. citizens to get out of the area.
+An explosion caused several casualties just outside the Hamid Karzai International Airport in Kabul — less than a day after the U.S. Embassy warned U.S. citizens to get out of the area.
 Gunfire and at least one other explosion was reported in the Afghan capital.
 Here's what we know so far:

 Update 11:29 a.m.: